 Those who suffer from kidney disease should also discuss with their doctors or dietitians before making any major dietary changes.
 For these individuals, increasing potassium intake, for example, can lead to dangerous alterations in levels of blood potassium.

-Practicing a healthy lifestyle with regular physical activity, a balanced diet and plenty of water can easily help flush out the excess weight and added pounds.
+- Practicing a healthy lifestyle with regular physical activity, a balanced diet and drinking plenty of water can easily help flush out the excess weight and added pounds.

-Meanwhile, fad diets, quick fixes and diuretics/laxatives are not the right route for how to lose water weight the right way.
-Instead, the top six ways to lose water weight are:
+- Meanwhile, fad diets for losing fat quickly, such as the use of laxatives and diuretics, are not the right route for how to lose water weight the right way.